eeoorr/Web-kehpersteet/l/README.md

 And now the actual changes:   -->

 12/12/2025 13:47
-This directory "l" is identical to directories "task-k" & "task-l".
+Besides having this "README.md", as of now, this directory "l" is identical to directories "task-k" & "task-l".